Blueberry Swirl Cheesecake.

 - 1 teaspoon fresh lemon juice

-- 24 ounces full-fat cream cheese, softened to room temperature
+- 24 ounces (675g) full-fat cream cheese, softened to room temperature

 - 2 teaspoons vanilla extract

-Make the graham cracker crust: Mix the graham cracker crumbs, melted butter, and granulated sugar together in a medium bowl until combined.
+- Make the graham cracker crust: Click here for some handy graham cracker crust tips before you get started.
+Mix the graham cracker crumbs, melted butter, and granulated sugar together in a medium bowl until combined.
 Press into the bottom of the prepared pan and only slightly up the sides.
 The crust will be thick.
 Wrap aluminum foil on the bottom and tightly around the outside walls of the springform pan, as shown in photos above.
-Bake the crust for 7-8 minutes.
+Bake the crust for 7 minutes.
 Allow to slightly cool as you prepare the filling.

 Give my Raspberry Cheesecake Brownies a try next!